scipy-conference/scipy_proceedings/papers/zachary_delrosario/paper.rst

 Pedagogy Case Studies
 =====================

-The following two case studies illustrate how grama is designed to support teaching.
+The following two case studies illustrate how grama is designed to support *pedagogy*: the formal method and practice of teaching.
+In particular, grama is designed for an active learning pedagogy :cite:`freeman2014active`, a style of teaching characterized by active student engagement.

 Teachable Moments through Errors for Learners
 ---------------------------------------------